McLargo/mkdown-docs/docs/project-management/tech-lead.md

 - Adapt our work methodology.
 - Client can guide, give us rules.
 But our work is our project.
 And needs to be the best possible.
-- We as external need to be lead
+- We as external need to be lead.

 ## References